gradle/gradle/subprojects/docs/src/docs/release/notes.md

 through [CancellationTokenSource](http://www.gradle.org/docs/nightly/javadoc/org/gradle/tooling/CancellationTokenSource.html).
 Current implementation attempts to cancel the build first and can fall back to stopping the daemon.

+### Command line report to show details of the components produced by the build (i)

+Sometimes it can be difficult to figure out exactly how Gradle has been configured and what a given build produces.
+To help address this, Gradle now includes a new command line report that shows you some useful details about the components that your project produces.
+To use the report, simply run `gradle components`.

+In this release, the report shows details of the native libraries and executables defined by the native language plugins.
+It also shows some basic details about the components defined by the Jvm language plugins.
+Over the next few releases, this report will grow to include more information about other types of components.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.